hdrhbbu1/www/pages/articles/2017-05-13-becoming-disabled/index.md

 also carrying a disproportionate cost of the country's healthcare system has become exceedingly political.

-Before and after the election, I opened discusssions with several friends on the topic of healthcare.
+Before and after the election, I opened discusssions with a handul of friends on the topic of healthcare.
 My conversational targets were strategic: some of them were privy to intimate details of my illness and struggle, but all of whom voted Republican or abstained.
 They blamed the A.C.A. for their skyrocketing